West Berkeley, Berkeley, California: Industry

-Explosives factory accident
+1892 Giant Powder Company explosion

-On 9 July 1892 a nitroglycerine explosion at the Giant Powder Company located at Fleming Point adjacent to West Berkeley, set off a series of three huge explosions in the company store-houses.
+On 9 July 1892 a nitroglycerine explosion at the Giant Powder Company located at Fleming Point, adjacent to West Berkeley, set off a series of three huge explosions in the company store-houses.
 These consisted of, respectively, 350 tons of giant powder (blasting powder based on dynamite), 150 tons of black powder, and a large quantity of dynamite.
 Several smaller explosions occurred and hundreds of tons of sulphur stored on the wharf caught fire.
 Rivers of nitric and sulphuric acid ran out of the factory.
 Six people were killed and many injured.
 Buildings all around were destroyed as well as the factory.
 Buildings on the other side of the bay in San Francisco were also damaged and a ship 150 miles out to sea reported feeling the blast.
-A woman several miles from the blast was hit on the head by a piece of falling plaster and went insane.
+A woman several miles from the blast was hit on the head by a piece of falling plaster and reportedly went insane.